whizzer75/whizzer75.github.io/1-install.md

 customizations have already been completed for us.

 We will define two Docker volumes for database files and backups.
-Also, we will generate random passwords for the MariaDB root user and the owncloud user.
+Also, we will generate random passwords for the MariaDB root user and the MariaDB owncloud user.

 Beware that running the password export commands multiple times will overwrite the previous variable value with a new randomly generated password.
 For this reason, we will store the generated passwords in a text file in a later step.
-Feel free to substitute a more secure password storage method of your choice instead of using a text file, but you will want to record them in order to troubleshoot and maintain your installation.
+You may substitute a more secure password storage method of your choice instead of using a text file, but you will want to record them in order to troubleshoot and maintain your installation.